 Entrepreneurs: Uki Deane

-Bermies is a lifestyle brand that combines style and adventure with a concern for the well-being of our oceans.
-Bermies are made from the highest-quality materials in swimwear and celebrate your confidence, in style and comfort.
+Bermies is a lifestyle brand that combines a concern for the well-being of the oceans with adventure and style.
+Bermies bring you confidence, and comfort and are made from the highest-quality materials in swimwear.

-These swim trunks are not only bold and stylish but they will make you look and feel like you’re in paradise.
+These swim trunks are stylish and bold but they will make you feel more confident.
 Their trunks are stretchy, breathable, fast-drying but most importantly extremely comfortable.

-The swim trunks are breathable, flexible and feature many vibrant designs and colors.
+The swim trunks feature many vibrant designs and colors, and are breathable and flexible.
 Men’s shorts and women’s swimsuits cost $49.99.

 |$300,000 for 10%||$300,000 for 25%||Mark Cuban and Lori Greiner|